 What is HG?
-HG is hyperemesis gravidarum, a debilitating and potentially life-threatening pregnancy disease that affects millions of women globally.
+HG is hyperemesis gravidarum, a debilitating and potentially life-threatening pregnancy disease that affects millions globally.
 HG may cause weight loss, malnutrition, dehydration, and debility due to severe nausea and/or vomiting, and may increase the risk of other serious pregnancy complications and cause long-term health issues for mother and baby(ies).
-HG does not look the same for every patient.
+Hyperemesis gravidarum does not look the same for every patient and severity varies.

 |Levels of Severity|